maiktreya/maiktreya.github.io/contents/home.md

 <blockquote>
-Possessing a strong foundation in political economy, macroeconomics, and advanced statistical analysis, Miguel has showcased his expertise in econometric modelling and data analysis throughout his five-year tenure at Real Energy Systems and in his current role as a freelance data scientist working on full stack consultancy on data-oriented software development.
+Possessing a strong foundation in political economy, macroeconomics, and advanced statistical analysis, Miguel has showcased his expertise in econometric modelling and data analysis throughout his five-year tenure at Real Energy Systems and in his current role as a freelance data engineer working on full stack consultancy on data-oriented software development.
 He has also been a visiting researcher at Kingston University (London), and has held teaching positions at both Universidad Complutense de Madrid and the University of Valladolid.
 </blockquote>

 <blockquote>
-Currently associated with the Complutense Institute for International Studies (ICEI-UCM) and the labour union CCOO, Miguel is deepening his exploration into income and wealth distribution trends, using extensive databases and surveys to investigate European and global trends through large scale inferential models and Machine- learning techniques.
+Currently a Lecturer in Applied, Public and Political Economy at UCM while consulting for labour union CCOO, Miguel is deepening his exploration into income and wealth distribution trends, using extensive databases and surveys to investigate European and global trends through large scale inferential models and Machine- learning techniques.
 Passionate about applied research and building